What is SIEM (Security Information and Event Management)?

 1. Data Collection

 SIEM tools start by collecting log and event data from various sources, such as firewalls, servers, applications, and network devices.
 These logs contain information on user activity, network traffic, login attempts, and more.
-The data is stored in a central location, allowing SIEM systems to monitor and analyze all security-relevant data.
+The data is stored in a central location, allowing SIEM systems to monitor and analyze all security-relevant data

 This centralized approach ensures that all potential security threats, regardless of where they originate, can be identified and tracked.